adamgonzls/100-days-of-code/log.md

 **Today's Progress**:
 1. CSS (25mins)
+2. Google Analytics (25mins)
+3. JavaScript (35mins)

 **Thoughts**
 Worked on further refining the credit card checkout form.
 I slightly moved some elements around and adjusted borders and padding for a more pleasing appearance.
+I studied Google Analytics some more and was taught about some of the different reports that Google provides.
+I will have to use some of this to help direct testing more and determine issues on platforms other than "Chrome for Mac".

 **Today's Links:**
 1. [Credit Card Checkout](http://adamgonzls.github.io/credit-card-checkout/)